Legal information about Family Violence laws and resources

 What is abuse?

 Abuse is behaviour used to intimidate, isolate, dominate or control another person.
 Abuse can be acts, words or neglect.
 It may happen once or over a period of time.
-Domestic violence includes many different forms of abuse, neglect, mistreatment or harm that may happen in a close, personal relationship.
-Domestic violence is also sometimes called intimate partner violence, partner abuse, family violence, dating violence or gender-based violence.
+Family violence includes many different forms of abuse, neglect, mistreatment or harm that may happen in a close, personal relationship.
+Family violence is also sometimes called intimate partner violence, partner abuse, domestic violence, dating violence or gender-based violence.

 Examples of Abuse:

 Physical Abuse: when your partner hits, chokes, kicks, burns, punches, or pushes you, or throws objects at you.
 This does not include act to protect yourself or someone else from harm or abuse.

 Sexual Abuse: when your partner forces, threatens, or manipulates you into sexual acts you don't want to do, uses force, weapons, or objects in sexual acts without your consent, involves other people in sexual acts without your consent.
 It includes forcing you to watch violent pornography.
 Sexual abuse also includes sex trafficking — where a person forces another person to perform sex acts.
 Sex trafficking includes kidnapping, aggravated assault, aggravated sexual assault or death.
 This can happen against an adult (19 or over) or a child.
 It can include other behaviours such as stealing or destroying identification documents (for example, a passport) with the aim of committing or facilitating trafficking of that person.

 Threats to Kill or Cause Bodily Harm: this includes threats directed at you, your children, your pets.
 It includes threatening to do harm or actually doing that harm.